-In accordance with the trust law, a trust shall be deemed invalid under the following circumstances:
+In accordance with the TL, a trust shall be deemed invalid under the following circumstances:

-- the purpose of the trust constitutes a violation of laws or administrative regulations, or impairs public interest; - the property under the trust cannot be fixed; - the settlor creates the trust with unlawful property or with property which, according to law, may not be used for creating a trust; - the trust is created specially for the purpose of taking legal action or for recovering debts; - the beneficiary or beneficiaries cannot be determined; or - other circumstances stipulated by law or administrative regulation.
+- i. the purpose of the trust constitutes a violation of laws or administrative regulations, or impairs public interest; - ii. the property under the trust cannot be fixed; - iii. the settler creates the trust with unlawful property or with property that, according to law, may not be used for creating a trust; - iv. the trust is created especially for the purpose of taking legal action or for recovering debts; - v. the beneficiary or beneficiaries cannot be determined; and - vi. other circumstances stipulated by law or administrative regulation.